 While the Future World Fund (see above) seeks to engage with fossil fuel companies to get them to change their business practices and carbon footprint over time, the Fossil Fuel Free Plan excludes them completely from the outset.

-NEST, the National Employment Savings Trust was set up by the Government as part of its commitment towards auto-enrolment.
-Its 0.3 per cent annual management charge is one of the lowest on the market, though there is a 1.8 per cent charge for contributions.
-It is also free to transfer existing pots in.
+NEST, the National Employment Savings Trust, was set up by the Government as part of its commitment towards auto-enrolment.
+Its 0.3 per cent annual management charge is one of the lowest on the market, though there is a 1.8 per cent charge for contributions (it’s free to transfer existing pots in or out).